Tried and True Native Plant Selections for the Mid-Atlantic Region

 - Invasive Plants and Better Alternatives

 As long as the user follows these guidelines, they can reprint the fact sheets as long as they do not try to sell them.

 The Mid-Atlantic Region comprises the states of Delaware, Maryland, Pennsylvania, and Virginia as well as the District of Columbia.
-It includes the Chesapeake Bay Watershed and its three geological/topographic/climatic regions defined (and illustrated below) in Native Plants for Wildlife Habitat and Conservation Landscaping: Chesapeake Bay Watershed: “(1) the coastal plain, an area with fairly flat topography and more southern climate; (2) the Piedmont plateau, with its rolling hills; and (3) the mountain zone [Blue Ridge, Ridge and Valley, Allegheny or Appalachian Plateau], a more northern climate.”
+It includes the Chesapeake Bay Watershed and its three geological/topographic/climatic regions defined (and illustrated right) in Native Plants for Wildlife Habitat and Conservation Landscaping: Chesapeake Bay Watershed: “(1) the coastal plain, an area with fairly flat topography and more southern climate; (2) the Piedmont plateau, with its rolling hills; and (3) the mountain zone [Blue Ridge, Ridge and Valley, Allegheny or Appalachian Plateau], a more northern climate.”
 Although the Watershed extends from south central New York through the panhandle of West Virginia, those two states are not considered part of the Mid-Atlantic Region for purposes of the native plant fact sheets.